mrbrianevans/filing-deadlines/server/README.md

 Client lists are stored in `user:{userId}:clients` as a Redis Hash of `id => JSON([Object Client])`.

-Client company profiles from Companies House are stored in `company:{clientId}:profile` and filing history in `company:{clientId}:filingHistory`, both as stringified JSON.
+Client company profiles from Companies House are stored in `company:{companyNumber}:profile` and filing history in `company:{companyNumber}:filingHistory`.
+Company profile is stored as a JSON string.
+Filing history is stored as a Redis Hash of `transaction_id => JSON([Object FilingItem])`.
 Because this data is from Companies House, it is shared between users.